 Katelyn Foltz (she/her) earned her Bachelor of Arts in Sociology and Global Studies: Securities and Justice from the University of Virginia in 2018.
 She earned her first Master of Arts in Sociology at George Mason University in 2020.
-Her thesis, “The United States’ History of Unsportsmanlike Conduct & the Portrayal of Colin Kaepernick: How the Culture Surrounding Football Reinforces the White Supremacist Patriarchy & Nationalism,” used content analysis, ethnography, and interviews to demonstrate how the culture surrounding football reinforces ideas of white paternalism and hegemonic masculinity.
 She earned her second Master of Arts in Sociology from the University of Maryland - College Park in 2022.
 Currently, she is pursuing her Ph.D. in Sociology at the University of Maryland – College Park.
-She is currently working on two research projects.
-The first project explores the media coverage of WNBA and MNBA athletes’ involvement in Black Lives Matter protests in the Summer of 2020.
-The second project explores gender-based violence in the SportsWorld through the lens of intersectionality.
+Her dissertation is a mixed methods study exploring gender-based violence in sport and how athlete market value impacts whether or not they experience a consequence for perpetrating gender-based violence.

 Areas of Interest